 So, both funds have similar objectives anchored by APN’s philosophy of stable, income-focussed returns.
 Both offer similar running yields and have delivered similar investment performance since inception.
-In which case, why is one fund $1,130 million in size and the other $9 million (There are no prizes for guessing which is which.)
+In which case, why is one fund $1.263 billion in size and the other $11 million (there are no prizes for guessing which is which.)

 That’s what I mean by a fair question.
 If the Australian REIT Fund has the same objectives and similar performance to the Asian Fund, why should advisers and investors bother with it?

 Let’s take a step back.
 According to the ASX Share Ownership Study, just 13% of Australian investors held shares listed on an overseas exchange.
 Nor is that over-exposure – Australia represents less than 3% of global market capitalisation – addressed through the ownership of internationally-focussed managed funds.
 With just 10% of investors, including SMSFs and company structures, owning any managed funds at all outside of superannuation, the percentage investing overseas through a managed fund must be tiny.
 Meanwhile, one-in-five share investors also owns Australian residential investment property (see Are you over-exposed to residential property?).

 Perhaps you can see where this is heading.
 After 25 recession-free years the income of many investors is almost totally reliant on the health of the Australian economy, its sharemarket and residential property sector.
 For investors still working, perhaps with an outstanding mortgage, that dependence is even greater.
 If Australia’s economy tumbles, the income of many investors is going to go down with it.
 That’s a risk we think is worth insuring against.
 The question is how.

 Enter the Asian REIT Fund, which offers Australian income investors all the benefits local listed property investors have come to depend on, but with smart diversification, focussed on the globalised cities of the world’s fastest growing region.